 Apply to The University of Akron School of Counseling master's program by following the instructions detailed below.

 Prior to Applying

-A bachelor’s degree from an accredited institution is required before a final admission decision can be made.
+- You must have earned a bachelor’s degree from an accredited institution before a final admission decision can be made.

 The following application materials are needed for all School of Counseling master’s programs.
-For questions please contact a Program Coordinator.
+For questions please contact a program coordinator.

 Note: GRE scores are not required as part of the application materials.

-- Admission interviews usually begin in late January for the next Fall admission cohort, and late September for the next Spring admission cohort.
+- Admission interviews usually begin in late January for the next Fall admission cohort, and late September for the next Spring admission cohort

 - Application deadline is March 15 for the next Fall admission cohort, and October 15 for the next Spring admission cohort

 Felony and Other Criminal History Policy

 Applicants are required to disclose any current or past criminal charges or convictions, or pending charges that might result in a conviction, when applying for admission to a School of Counseling Program.
 Failure to report a criminal history may result in denial and/or dismissal from the School of Counseling and the program.
 It is the prerogative of the School of Counseling faculty and administration to request additional information about the criminal history, and based on the information provided, to deny admission (and/or for School of Counseling students, to be dismissed), as students in all Department programs are preparing to work with a vulnerable population and must apply for background checks prior to internship and licensure.